Bob & Bob: Artistic practice

 After graduating from Art Center, Bob & Bob established their art practice as a business in a Beverly Hills office space, where they wore suits to work.
 They created drawings of bankers, copied from photos found in the annual reports of banks and large corporations.
 They explain that "These poor bankers have spent their whole lives in classrooms and offices, and all they have to show for it is money and wrinkles.
 We wanted to turn them into art."
-The duo also documented their street happenings in this affluent area, which meant to expose its contradictions and seductive allure.
-These performances included activities such as barging into spaces with doors marked "Private" or "Do Not Enter", sunbathing on Rodeo Drive, and being removed from La Scala for being unable to pay.
+The duo also documented their street happenings/performances in this affluent area, exposing the contradictions and seductive allure of Beverly Hills.
+These performances included activities such as barging into spaces marked "Private" or "Do Not Enter", sunbathing on Rodeo Drive, and being kicked out of La Scala for not being able to pay.
+About this approach, they said, “We went down the wrong lanes, we entered everywhere that said do not enter… that is where our art was, that is where Bob & Bob could help the world the most.”

-Bob & Bob adopted the persona of a couple of “idiots, innocent, just in from the Midwest,” using a self-conscious media hype, they promoted their numerous performances and exhibitions with satirical marketing techniques, such as parodying the Beatles by calling themselves the “Fab Two”.
+Bob & Bob adopted the persona of a couple of “idiots, innocent, just in from the Midwest,” using a self-conscious media hype to promote their numerous performances and exhibitions with satirical marketing techniques, such as parodying the Beatles by calling themselves the “Fab Two”.
 Establishing themselves as the artwork, stating, “Here we are with our product and our product is Bob and Bob.
 Bob and Bob is to us what the soup can was to Andy Warhol.
 They’re our iconography”.
 Bob & Bob had become the packaging, and the packaging was the product.

+As the brand, Bob & Bob implemented slogans to highlight their mission to make conceptual art fun, accessible, and meaningful to everyday people.
+Referring to their belief that everything they did as artists was valuable, they’d call their ideas "Money In The Bank".
+Or, when explaining what they did, they’d say "Making Art That Makes Sense" as a playful, ironic way to challenge the over-intellectualization of art.